Your Expert Guide to: San Felipe, Yucatan

 San Felipe (Yucatan), is a small fishing village on the north coast of Yucatan.
-It is particularly known as the gateway to the Rio Lagartos Biopshere, an important area of natural beauty.
+It is particularly known as the gateway to the Rio Lagartos Biopshere, an important area of natural beauty and one of the best places to visit on the Yucatán Peninsula if you’re looking for a nature getaway.

 It’s perfectly possible to visit San Felipe as a day trip from either Mérida or Valladolid but I recommend spending a few days in the area and getting to know San Felipe and the neighbouring villages of Las Coloradas, Río Lagartos and El Cuyo.